Azure/azure-sdk-for-java/sdk/identity/azure-identity/TROUBLESHOOTING.md

 - [Troubleshoot AzurePowerShellCredential Authentication Issues](#troubleshoot-azurepowershellcredential-authentication-issues)
 - [Get Additional Help](#get-additional-help)

-## Handle Azure Identity Exceptions
+## Handle Azure Identity exceptions

 ### ClientAuthenticationException
 Exceptions arising from authentication errors can be raised on any service client method that makes a request to the service.
 This is because the token is requested from the credential on the first call to the service and on any subsequent requests to the service that need to refresh the token.